wp-plugins/hashcore/readme.txt

 = Do I need to create an account? =

 Yes.
-Please register as a publisher, go to [#HASHCORE - sign up for FREE](http://hashcore.com/publishers-sign-up-form) to get your publisher ID to activate the plugin.
+Please register as a publisher, go to [#HASHCORE - sign up](http://hashcore.com/publishers-sign-up-form) to get your publisher ID to activate the plugin.

 = What are the benefits of using #HASHCORE? =